Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 localization pass

 squad loadout items list (conflate by weapon category configurable in MCM)
-TODO: Allow PCS as part of loadout?

 check armor allowed by class

 utility items that are already equipped do not display as equipped?

 One day:
+PCS support
+Weapon Upgrade support
 IAM integration
 XSkin integration?
 Use Tac Armory UI inventory images